gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ![](../../images/n_gosh_web_account_3_3_7_linkedin_create_dao.jpg)

+On the page that opens, click on your DAO to open.
+A description of further work with DAO can be seen [here](./dao-overview.md)

 ![](../../images/n_gosh_web_account_3_3_8_linkedin_done.jpg)

-Enter the DAO by clicking on it.
-A description of further work with TAO can be seen [here](./dao-overview.md)

 You can synchronize your GitHub repositories with GOSH, which allows you to work with both platforms side by side.
-Keeping both platforms in sync is also important, and you can ensure continuous synchronization of your GitHub and GOSH repositories using [GOSH GitHub Sync](../sync.md).
+To do this you can use [GOSH GitHub Sync](../sync.md).

 ## __View Public Key__